Last Updated: September 22, 2022

 - The art of cleaning: Follow these specific cleaning techniques during fiber optic cable assembly manufacturing and installation

-When a manufacturer inspects an end-face, it is immediately capped afterwards with a plastic dust cap, and (theoretically) this dust-cap is never removed again until immediately before it is plugged into its final installation location by the installer.
+When a manufacturer inspects an end-face, it is immediately capped afterward with a plastic dust cap, and (theoretically) this dust cap is never removed again until immediately before it is plugged into its final installation location by the installer.
 In theory, this ensures connectors will be sufficiently clean for installation.
 However, there are a number of ways in which the end-face can (and do) become contaminated along the way:

-- During installation, dust caps are removed prematurely, while cables are still being organized / routed, and end-face is exposed, and prone, to contamination.
+- During installation, dust caps are removed prematurely, while cables are still being organized/routed, and the end-face is exposed, and prone, to contamination.

-The point being: If you are an installer, or planning an installation, of fiber optic cable-assemblies—-keep in mind the cost and pain that can be (and almost always IS) involved in re-cleaning a connector after installation.
-Avoiding system testing delays, degradation of system performance, potential connector damage is worth the small investment of the simple preventive action of inspection during installation.
-Having this equipment always on-hand to inspect prior to ANY connector mating is necessary and will end up as a savings.
+The point is: If you are an installer, or planning an installation, of fiber optic cable assemblies —-keep in mind the cost and pain that can be (and almost always IS) involved in re-cleaning a connector after installation.
+Avoiding system testing delays, degradation of system performance, and potential connector damage is worth the small investment of the simple preventive action of inspection during installation.
+Having this equipment always on hand to inspect prior to ANY connector mating is necessary and will end up as savings.